Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Approximating Flow Network generative models with a TD-like objective

 \subsection{Objective Functions for GFlowNet}

 We can now leverage our RL intuitions to create a learning algorithm out of the above theoretical results.
-In particular, we propose to approximate the flows $Q$ such that the flow conditions are obtained at convergence with enough capacity in our estimator of $Q$, just like the Bellman conditions for temporal-difference (TD) algorithms~\citep{sutton2018reinforcement}.
+In particular, we propose to approximate the flows $\flowf$ such that the flow consistency equations are respected at convergence with enough capacity in our estimator of $\flowf$, just like the Bellman equations for temporal-difference (TD) algorithms~\citep{sutton2018reinforcement}.
 This could yield the following objective for a trajectory $\tau$:

 One issue from a learning point of view is that the flow will be very large for nodes near the root (early in the trajectory) and tiny for nodes near the leaves (late in the trajectory).
-In high-dimensional spaces where the cardinality of $\cal X$ is exponential (e.g., in the typical number of actions to form an $x$), the $Q(s,a)$ and $V(s)$ for early states will be exponentially larger than for later states.
-Since we want $Q(s,a)$ to be the output of a neural network, this would lead to serious numerical issues.
+In high-dimensional spaces where the cardinality of $\cal X$ is exponential (e.g., in the typical number of actions to form an $x$), the $\flowf(s,a)$ and $\flowf(s)$ for early states will be exponentially larger than for later states.
+Since we want $\flowf(s,a)$ to be the output of a neural network, this would lead to serious numerical issues.

-To avoid this problem, we define the flow matching objective on a log-scale, where we match not the incoming and outgoing flows but their logarithms, and we train our predictor to estimate \mbox{$Q^{\log}_\theta(s,a)= \log Q(s,a)$}, and exponentiate-sum-log the $Q^{\log}_\theta$ predictions to compute the loss, yielding the square of a difference of logs:
+To avoid this problem, we define the flow matching objective on a log-scale, where we match not the incoming and outgoing flows but their logarithms, and we train our predictor to estimate \mbox{$\flowf^{\log}_\theta(s,a)= \log \flowf(s,a)$}, and exponentiate-sum-log the $\flowf^{\log}_\theta$ predictions to compute the loss, yielding the square of a difference of logs:

 which gives equal gradient weighing to large and small magnitude predictions.
 Note that matching the logs of the flows is equivalent to making the ratio of the incoming and outgoing flow closer to 1.
 To give more weight to errors on large flows and avoid taking the logarithm of a tiny number, we compare $\log(\epsilon+$incoming flow$)$ with $\log(\epsilon+$outgoing flow$)$.
 It does not change the global minimum, which is still when the flow equations are satisfied, but it avoids numerical issues with taking the log of a tiny flow.
-The hyper-parameter $\epsilon$ trades-off how much pressure we put on matching large versus small flows.
+The hyper-parameter $\epsilon$ also trades-off how much pressure we put on matching large versus small flows, and in our experiments is set to be close to the smallest value $R$ can take.
 Since we want to discover the top modes of $R$, it makes sense to care more for the larger flows.
 Many other objectives are possible for which flow matching is also a global minimum.